-To give a background to this area, two important previous theories of gender-variance development are described before the Identity-Defence Model is introduced.
-Although these two theories were only designed to include the development of transwomen, an understanding of them gives the reader a basic grounding in concepts used in the Identity-Defence Model.
+To provide background to this area of study, two important previous theories of gender-variance development are described before the identity-defense model is introduced.
+Although these two theories were designed to include only the development of transwomen, an understanding of the theories gives the reader a basic grounding in concepts used in the identity-defense model.